n0madic/twitter-scraper/README.md

 }
 ```

-It appears you can ask for up to 5 pages of tweets reliably.
+It appears you can ask for up to 50 tweets.

 ### Search tweets by query standard operators